 The CSUN DI (and NEVHC WIC combined) program is a postbaccalaureate program that admits only individuals who have completed the Didactic Program in Dietetics requirements and have at least a bachelor’s degree.
 It provides 1216 hours of supervised practice experiences.
 There are two concentrations in this curriculum: Nutrition Therapy (NT) and Community(COM).
-Eight interns will be accepted each year in the NT concentration and four into COM.
+Approximately 10 interns will be accepted each year in the NT concentration and four into COM.

 The NT will complete 512 hours in Nutrition Therapy, 416 hours in Community Nutrition and 288 hours in Foodservice Management.